GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2023-07-11 22:29 UTC

+The site is mostly behaving well.
+The repair procedure mentioned in the previous entries (automatic indexing operation) is *still* going on.
+All estimates were wrong.

 ## 🟡 2023-07-10 13:25 UTC

 Amendment to the previous entry: It looks like it's going to take up to two hours.